-The main risk which the Company is exposed to is underwriting risk, inherent to its insurance business, followed by credit risk due to counterparty default and market risk, arising from investments and technical provisions.
+The main risk which AGL Group is exposed to is underwriting risk, inherent to its insurance business, followed by credit risk due to counterparty default and market risk, arising from investments and technical provisions.
+The Group has exposure to market risk in terms of currency risk, which results from the capital which the Group holds in its non-insurance subsidiaries located in countries with currencies other than the Sterling.

-The chart below shows the distribution of the SCR required for the Company by risk module (excluding the diversification effects between the risk modules).
+The chart below shows the distribution of the SCR required for the Group by risk module (excluding the diversification effects between the risk modules).